mgranja/Flight_Delay_Prediction_Model/README.md

 ## Further considerations

 For our topic, we are satisfied with the approach of the data analysis and results.
 To strengthen the model, we would implement other variables like a weather API or additional flight data.
-We would explore other models like Linear Regression.
+We would also explore other models like Linear Regression.